Smart meters are the next generation of gas and electricity meters. They are part of our plan for upgrading the UK’s energy system.

 Find out more by visiting Smart meters: a guide.

 The roll-out of smart meters will take place in 3 stages.

 Policy design stage

 The foundation stage began in March 2011.
-We are working with industry, consumer groups and others to prepare for the second stage, which is the main installation stage.
-The foundation stage will let industry:
+We are working with the energy industry, consumer groups and other interested parties to ensure that all of the necessary groundwork is completed before energy suppliers start the process of providing smart meters to most of their customers.
+The foundation stage is crucial to the successful roll-out of smart meters across Great Britain and will let industry:

 - build and test systems